code-abbi/InterView_Genie/README.md

 Review and Improve: After the interview, go to the "Feedback" section to see a comprehensive report of your performance.
 Here, you can review each question, your answer, and the AI's feedback to identify areas for improvement.

+Learn More
+To learn more about Next.js, take a look at the following resources:

+Next.js Documentation - learn about Next.js features and API.

+Learn Next.js - an interactive Next.js tutorial.

+You can check out the Next.js GitHub repository - your feedback and contributions are welcome!

+Deploy on Vercel
+The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

+Check out our Next.js deployment documentation for more details.